 - The authors attempted to verify with the person's doctor any reports of diabetes diagnosis

-- Responses were available for 292 people and 291 were confirmed to have T2D
+- Responses were available for 292 people and 291 were confirmed to have type 2 diabetes

 - For the 52 people with no response and for the two people for whom doctors did not know the diabetes type, the authors assumed a diagnosis of type 2 diabetes.

-- Plasma phospholipid levels was assessed using fasted blood analysis
+- Plasma phospholipid levels was assessed using fasting blood analysis

 - Dietary intake of fatty acids was assessed using a 121-item FFQ